Kinematics of robotic manipulators - forward kinematics 1

 Derivation of the homogeneous transformation matrix for three dimensions is broadly identical to the two dimensional case using homogeneous vectors with X, Y and Z components.
 The result is a [4 x 4] homogeneous transformation for rotation about the Z axis as follows.

-Where R01 is the elementary rotation matrix and t10 is the column vector representing translation of the origin of the co-ordinate frame, shown in Fig.8.
+Where R01 is the elementary rotation matrix and t10 is the column vector representing translation of the origin of co-ordinate frame 0 to the origin of co-ordinate frame 1.
 We call the vector t10 the translation (or displacement) vector.

 The homogeneous transformation matrices for rotation about the X, Y and Z axes are thus:

-Commercial software (for example MATLAB) computes multiple transformations using joint angles, link lengths and offsets as input variables.
-For our purpose, however, it is instructive to compute each transformation using a matrix calculator, find the real world co-ordinates of each joint and then validate the output directly from the CAD robot model.
+Commercial software for applications in robotics (for example MATLAB) computes multiple matrix transformations using joint angles, link lengths and offsets as input variables.
+For our purpose, however, it is instructive to compute each transformation in forward kinematics using an online matrix calculator to find the real world co-ordinates of each joint.
+All frame co-ordinates derived below have been validated directly from the CAD robot model.

 robot co-ordinate frames